 Meeting new people is one of the perks of being a writer on the scene for AF and it has been a treasure trove of interesting people in the last two years.
 Late last year, I was introduced to Laura Mylott Manning who has been part of our art entourage and also an accomplished artist who surprised me with her prolific work.
 One of them was a dress made with vintage wrist watches and pocket watches that seemed very timely.
 In honor of Fashion Week, I decided to interview Laura to delve into the genesis of the watch dress, gain insight into her world, and pin down her style of art.
 Lights up!
 Kick up those heels!
 Get your couture art thinking caps on for some threads, spools and spinning some yarn for good measure.
 It is art and fashion for this Q & A, my darlings!
+If you love watches, check out this MVMT Watches Guide by Hotrate.

 ARTE F– USE: You recently had a show where you created an art piece which was a dress fashioned out of wristwatches and antique pocket watches.
 What was the inspiration and how did it all come together?